4 reasons you may want to switch Medigap policies

 - You're paying for benefits you don't need.

-- Your current Medigap policy has the right benefits, but you want to change your insurance company.
+- You want to change your insurance company.

-- Your current Medigap policy has the right benefits, but you want to find a policy that costs less.
+- You want a policy that costs less.

 Can I switch policies?